nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 6. `FindCommand#execute()` will get the most updated list of filtered cases based on the `FindPredicate#test()` and displays it on the User Interface along with a success message.

-The following sequence diagram summarises what happens when a user executes a Prefix find operation:
+The following sequence diagram summarises what happens when a user executes a find-by-prefix operation:

 ![PrefixFindSequenceDiagram](images/PrefixFindSequenceDiagram.png)